Reading with the Pastor

 Mark 14:26 (cf. also Matthew 26:30)

 Was Jesus a tenor or a baritone?
 One day we will know.
-But it is captivating to think of Jesus singing to me.
+But it is captivating to think of Jesus singing.
 The consensus among scholars is that the hymn that they sang was most probably the second half of the “Great Hallel” (or Hallelujah).
 That would be Psalm 115-118.
 The final verse to that sequence of psalms is . . .

 Give thanks to the LORD, for He is good;